ELIGIBILITY AND PROCEDURES

 The retiree may decrease or cancel their optional life insurance coverage.
 To do so, he/she must complete Section 2 of Insurance Enrollment and Change Form (Form-1) before submitting it to the GIC.

 If the retiree decides to cancel or decrease his/her optional life insurance coverage at a later date, he/she must contact the GIC in writing, or by downloading the Insurance Enrollment and Change Form (Form-1) from our website, completing and sending it directly to the GIC.
-The effective date of the cancellation/decrease is the first of the second month following the retiree’s request.
+The effective date of the cancellation/decrease is the first of the second month following receipt of the retiree’s request.

 LONG TERM DISABILITY